tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A>
 A> Then the portfolio value is requested and displayed on the UI as **`10,500.99`**

-In the [sample application](https://github.com/tobyweston/essential_acceptance_testing_code), we use [Concordion](http://www.concordion.org) as the framework that will interpret an instrumented HTML file and call into a fixture class to call our application logic and make assertions.
-To that end, our fixture for the above might look like the following
+We'll use [Concordion](http://www.concordion.org) as the framework that will interpret an instrumented HTML file and call into a fixture class to call our application logic and make assertions.
+We use the HTML to document the specification _and_ use Concordion as a way to execute it like a regular JUnit test.
+Our fixture for the above might look like the following.

 {title="Example 3: Test fixture for use with scenarios described in HTML specifications", lang="java", line-numbers="on"}
 ~~~~~~~
 @RunWith(ConcordionRunner.class)
 @ExpectedToPass
 public class UiPortfolioValueDisplayTest {
-    private final HttpServer client = new WebUi();
+    private final WebUi client = new WebUi();
     private final FakeHttpServer application = new FakeHttpServer(8000);
     private final LandingPage ui = new LandingPage();